ikskuh/OpenWorld.Engine/README.md

 There is no sound or physics engine supported yet but it is planned to change this later.

-To compile this, you'll need Microsoft Visual Studio 2013 and following libraries: o OpenTK (www.opentk.com) o Assimp.Net (https://code.google.com/p/assimp-net/) o SharpFont (included, get it with nuget or at https://github.com/Robmaister/SharpFont)
+To compile this, you'll need Microsoft Visual Studio 2010 or newer and following libraries: o OpenTK (www.opentk.com) o Assimp.Net (https://code.google.com/p/assimp-net/) o SharpFont (included, get it with nuget or at https://github.com/Robmaister/SharpFont)